 Cleveland needs safe roads if we are going to see more people biking and walking.
 We believe that physical changes to our roadways are the best way to improve safety and promote alternative forms of transportation.

 Inspired by the street painting projects in Slavic Village and Asiatown last summer, several resident groups approached Bike Cleveland interested in doing street painting projects in their neighborhood.
 Some applied for and received funding through Neighbor Up grants; all groups lead community engagement efforts.
-These projects have finally received permits from the City of Cleveland & will be installed over the next couple of months!
-We recognize that these projects are not geographically diverse and plan to reach more neighborhoods in 2024.
-Read more about each project below and sign up to volunteer here: https://forms.gle/GvTx3xnvLJqF9PRB6
+If you're interested in bringing street painting to your neighborhood, contact Jenna at jenna@bikecleveland.org.

 What is tactical urbanism?